aesmail/kaffy/README.md

 ```

 This function takes a schema and returns a list of schema fields that you want to search.
-All the fields must be of type `:string` or `:text`.

-If this function is not defined, Kaffy will return all `:string` and `:text` fields by default.
+If this function is not defined, Kaffy will return all fields with supported types by default.

 ### Authorization